WARNING: EXPLICIT MATERIAL

 On August 14, 1980, Stratten, 20, was killed with a shotgun blast to the face in the West Los Angeles rental the two had shared.
 Snider’s body was found next to hers.

-A coroner’s report showed that Snider died after Stratten did, and so members of his family successfully petitioned a court to grant them all the assets of both Stratten and Snider, by virtue of the fact that Snider had “inherited” Stratten’s estate upon her death.
+A coroner’s report showed that Snider died after Stratten did, and so members of his family petitioned a court to grant them all the assets of both Stratten and Snider, by virtue of the fact that Snider had “inherited” Stratten’s estate upon her death.

 The motion was denied.